-Nothing damages wooden floors quicker than water and this is why many homeowners want a waterproof floor.
-But is vinyl plank flooring waterproof?
+Water damages floors and causes them to rise and separate; this is why you need a waterproof floor.
+So, is vinyl flooring waterproof?

-Vinyl plank flooring is waterproof but this feature is more common with luxury vinyl planks.
-Luxury vinyl planks have a rigid core that is made of several layers of plasticizers, wood fibers, and resins that are pressed together and then sealed with waterproof sheets to make the luxury plank vinyl waterproof.
+Vinyl planks are waterproof, especially luxury vinyl planks.
+They have a rigid core made of several layers of plasticizers, wood fibers, and resins that are pressed together and sealed with waterproof sealant.

 Waterproof vs Water-Resistant Floorings